selendra/selendra-wiki/docs/learn/learn-wasm.md

 id: learn-wasm
 title: WebAssembly (Wasm)
 sidebar_label: WebAssembly (Wasm)
-description: Learn how Wasm plays a role in Polkadot's runtime.
+description: Learn how Wasm plays a role in Selendra's runtime.
 keywords: [webassembly, wasm, runtime]
 slug: ../learn-wasm
 ---

-WebAssembly is used in Polkadot and Substrate as the compilation target for the runtime.
+WebAssembly is used in Selendra and Substrate as the compilation target for the runtime.

 ## What is WebAssembly?